-The purpose of a cyber insurance policy is to aid in recovery of an individual or company after a cyber breach has occurred and pay for legal defense costs arising from first and third-party liability claims.
-The policy came to be around 2005 along the same lines as an E&O (errors & omissions) insurance policy which covers professional liability if a company provides faulty work or advice that damages others.
+The purpose of a cyber insurance policy is to aid in recovery of an individual or company after a cyber breach has occurred and pay for legal defense costs arising from first- and third-party liability claims.
+The policy came to be around 1997, first written for AIG for technology companies.
+First-party expense coverages were started to be offered around the mid-2000s.

-The cyber insurance policy pays for damage claims from first and third parties who have caused injury because of a cyber security breach.
-Some of the common types of coverage provided by a cyber insurance policy include investigation, business interruption losses, data breach notification expenses and legal expenses associated with any lawsuits arising from the data breach (this includes legal settlements, regulatory fines, and in some cases, cyber extortion costs from ransomware).
+The cyber insurance policy pays for damage claims from first- and third-parties who have caused injury because of a cyber security breach.
+Some of the common types of coverage provided by a cyber insurance policy include investigation, business interruption losses, data breach notification expenses and legal expenses associated with any lawsuits arising from the data breach.
+(This could include legal settlements, regulatory fines and, in some cases, cyber extortion costs from ransomware.)

 Top Companies Offering Cyber Insurance

-Chubb has a large suite of cyber liability products for business owners, no matter their size as well as resources (available to policy holders from third-party service providers) to help businesses respond quickly when a cyber breach occurs.
-The cyber liability line of products from Chubb one of the most comprehensive cyber liability insurance for business owners available.
+Chubb has a large suite of cyber liability products for business owners — no matter their size — as well as resources (available to policy-holders from third-party service providers) to help businesses respond quickly when a cyber breach occurs.
+The cyber liability line of products from Chubb is one of the most comprehensive cyber liability insurance for business owners available.
 There are four cyber policies available to business owners through the Chubb suite of cyber liability products:

 - Cyber Enterprise Risk Management (Cyber ERM): Policy holders have access to enterprise risk management solutions.
 The policy covers cyber incident response expenses with $10 million in limits available up to a maximum coverage of $100 million for global coverage.

 - DigiTech® Enterprise Risk Management (DigiTech ERM): This policy combines cyber insurance with loss mitigation and incident response services.
 Most classes are eligible for $10 million in limits up to $100 million for global coverage.